Students with disabilities

 care attendants, transportation other than shuttle services, diagnostic

-testing, and rehabilitation, among others.
+testing and rehabilitation, among others.
 In addition, RISD will not provide

 individually prescribed devices.

-Direct Threat to Health or Safety of
+Direct threat to health or safety of others

 If a requested accommodation would cause a significant risk to the health or

-safety of others, RISD will deny the accommodation.
+safety of others, RISD will deny it.

 Requesting Accommodations and Student Choice